 My Life Journey So Far:

-Along the Road From There ... to Here
+Traveling Along the Path From There ... to Here

 It was Christmas Eve 1965.
 I was nine years old.
 My grandmother "Nanny" had been saying grace before all the holiday meals I'd attended prior to that fateful night, but in years before I was probably fidgeting and more interested in the food on my plate than a prayer.
 After all, my parents never took my brother and I to church, so this was just part of the whole "family meal ordeal" - along with my new patent leather shoes and a fussy dress, both which I'd outgrow before I'd ever wear them again.
 The simple words I heard I'd undoubtedly ignored at least a couple dozen times before – or perhaps it was a matter of my ripening cognitive development combined with eloquent timing that made me pay attention that night.
 Either way, Nanny's prayer set me forth that night upon a lifelong journey traversing a road less travelled:

 "Bless O Lord this food for our use and us to Thy service, and make

 us ever mindful of the needs of others.
 Amen."